- What does morning sickness feel like?

 Plain foods tend to be best for morning sickness sufferers, so fill up on fibre-rich wholegrain cereals like bran flakes or All Bran.

-GoodtoKnow user Melissa said: 'I was worried that I would suffer from morning sickness, but I ate All Bran first thing every morning to try and avoid it.
+New mum Melissa tells us: 'I was worried that I would suffer from morning sickness, but I ate All Bran first thing every morning to try and avoid it.
 I didn't suffer too badly, so maybe that worked.'

 Being sick frequently can leave you dehydrated, so it's important to keep your liquid levels topped up.
 Try to drink several litres of water a day to ease symptoms of morning sickness.
 Juice, squash, tea or coffee may seem too intense, but ice cold water is cool and refreshing enough to sip at with even the worst nausea.